‘The chance of gain is by every man more or less overvalued, and the chance of loss is by most men undervalued.’

 2017 marked the year that Bitcoin, a virtual “cryptocurrency”, exploded in value with recent prices as high as $18,000 AUD creating a whole new generation of millionaire and billionaire nerds with the rest of the population scrambling to figure out how they too can get on the bitcoin bandwagon resulting in “How to buy bitcoin” the third most searched for “how to…” phrase on google.

-We now have futures trading for bitcoin, an exponentially growing transaction market, and in the meantime, many analysts wondering if bitcoin is just beginning its path towards world dominance, or is it possibly one of the biggest speculative bubble around a single technology to date?
+We now have futures trading for bitcoin, an exponentially growing transaction market, and in the meantime, many analysts wondering if bitcoin is just beginning its path towards world dominance, or is it possibly one of the biggest speculative bubbles around a single technology to date?

 To understand, or rather attempt to understand the future of these cryptocurrencies, we first need to understand what they are and especially why they’re now getting so much traction.

 Crypto Currencies are essentially digital assets, or to put it simply, virtual lumps of gold, that are designed to work as a medium of exchange much in the same way that gold or a conventional currency works.
 However, unlike conventional central bank controlled currencies, cryptocurrencies typically have mathematical limits to their inflation rates (the rate in which they can be ‘produced’), along with limits to the number that can ever be found/produced.
-Instead of relying on complex production methods to limit who can produce the currency which the integrity of our own currency (the AUD) relies on or physical limitations of how much actually exists (in terms of precious metals), cryptocurrencies rely on mathematics, and in particular, a branch of mathematics called cryptography.
+Instead of relying on complex production methods to limit who can produce the currency, which the integrity of our own currency (the AUD) relies on or physical limitations of how much actually exists (in terms of precious metals), cryptocurrencies rely on mathematics, and in particular, a branch of mathematics called ‘cryptography’.

-Without going into too much detail, cryptography is the method through which the units of virtual currency are created, secured and transacted.
-Each time you buy, sell or “discover” a bitcoin, that bitcoin gets tied to your virtual wallet.
+Without going into too much detail, cryptography is the method through which the units of virtual currency are created, secured, and transacted.
+Each time you buy, sell, or “discover” a bitcoin, that bitcoin gets tied to your virtual wallet.

-The integrity of the Cryptocurrency system is ultimately tied to the integrity of the mathematics underlying the technology, the assumption that the mathematics won’t be “cracked” by new technologies while the value of the Cryptocurrency is ultimately backed by nothing more than demand, bitcoin is a fiat currency like conventional currencies, it is only worth something if someone else decides they want it.
+The integrity of the Cryptocurrency system is ultimately tied to the integrity of the mathematics underlying the technology, the assumption is that the mathematics won’t be “cracked” by new technologies while the value of the Cryptocurrency is ultimately backed by nothing more than demand, bitcoin is a fiat currency like conventional currencies, it is only worth something if someone else decides they want it.

 1. Cryptocurrencies are decentralised.
 The power to control the monetary production within a country is one of great responsibility and potentially perilous repercussions if mismanaged.
 This has been evident in such counties as post-WW1 Germany and more recently Zimbabwe, who both inflated their currencies until they literally weren’t worth the paper they were printed on.
 But, the power over the currency can, not only result in the destruction of currencies and countries but also more subtly the control of the business cycle with immediate effects on the bond and ultimately the stock market.
 Cryptocurrencies remove this power from the people, for better and worse.

 3. All transactions are pseudonymous.
-That’s to say that while all transactions are publicly listed on a ledger, the funds are not tied to real-world entities.
+That’s to say, that while all transactions are publicly listed on a ledger, the funds are not tied to real-world entities.
 Depending on the exchange, bitcoin can be exchanged completely anonymously resulting in a large uptake in the black market.

 4. Currently, the technology is largely unregulated across most of the world and even in counties that have tried to regulate the technology, the way bitcoin and other cryptocurrencies work, it is really quite difficult to control its usage.

 1. While many cryptocurrencies have a built-in inflation rate, there are ultimately an infinite amount of cryptocurrencies that can come into existence, meaning that the effective inflation rate could also be infinitely high depending on the adoption of these other currencies.
-Recently other cryptocurrencies like ether, iota and lite coin have been gaining traction and are taking up an ever increasing market share of the Cryptocurrency market with some debate that the technology in some of these other currencies surpass that of bitcoin.
+Recently other cryptocurrencies like ether, iota and lite coin have been gaining traction and are taking up an ever-increasing market share of the Cryptocurrency market with some debate that the technology in some of these other currencies surpass that of bitcoin.

 The question becomes, will the sheer number of alternative cryptocurrencies that are coming into existence result in the destruction of the Cryptocurrency market, or will a few currencies last while the majority of them die?